-Unemployed Labour Force - The International standard of unemployment (also adopted by Barbados) is based on three (3) criteria to be satisfied simultaneously:- or people in authority, going from one company to the other, or preparing to start own business.
+Unemployed Labour Force - The International standard of unemployment (also adopted by Barbados) is based on three (3) criteria to be satisfied simultaneously:- from one company to the other, or preparing to start own business.
 Persons on lay-offs or waiting to begin a new job are also classified as unemployed.